patricksavalle/devops-project-template/content/project-plan.md

 - [ ] Allocate 50% of the board to non-functionals, optimizations and DevOps process maintenance

-- [ ] Move progressively to Kanban and [innersourding](https://about.gitlab.com/topics/version-control/what-is-innersource/)
+- [ ] Move progressively to Kanban and [innersourding](https://about.gitlab.com/topics/version-control/what-is-innersource/) as functionality stabilizes

 - [ ] Peer review everything